 Q: Are there scholarships available?

 Need-based scholarships are available for those students who qualify.
-A newly enrolled student cannot apply for scholarship assistance for private music lessons until one semester of a class is completed (Early Childhood Music, Little Stars or Music Makers at the Keyboard).
+In order to apply for private lesson scholarships a student must have successfully completed a minimum of one semester of a music class (Early Childhood Music, Little Stars or Music Makers at the Keyboard).
 Download the CSA Scholarship Program Information Sheet (pdf), CSA Scholarship Application (pdf) and CSA Scholarship Reference Form (pdf).

 Scholarship application deadlines: